This article will help you read and understand your pathology report for invasive melanoma of the skin.

 Types of tumour deposits:

-Macro-deposits are associated with worse prognosis.
+Macro-deposits are associated with a worse prognosis.
 The size of the largest tumour deposit is also used to determine the nodal stage (see Pathologic stage below).

 All lymph nodes are surrounded by a capsule.
 Extranodal extension (ENE) means that cancer cells have broken through the capsule and into the tissue that surrounds the lymph node.